 Who will be my kid's counselors?

-Our counselors are carefully chosen rising 10th graders through college-age students who love the Lord, and they are passionate about sharing His love and serving kids.
-All counselors go through a written application and personal interview process and are prayerfully considered for each position.
+Our counselors are carefully chosen high school and college-age students who love the Lord and who are passionate about sharing His love and serving kids.
+All counselors go through a written application and personal interview process.
 All counselors also undergo a background check.
 In general, boy campers will have male counselors, and girl campers will have female counselors.
 At times, younger boy groups (rising K-rising 2nd) may have a girl counselor, but they will always have at least one boy counselor.

 What kind of training do counselors have?